Will you accept multiple nominations from an institution for the Central Banking Seminar or a Specialized Training Program?

 Is there a particular hotel that I should use during my stay in New York for the Central Banking Seminar or Specialized Course?

-It is the responsibility of the participants to make their own reservations (either with these hotels or at a hotel of their choosing) and provide the required credit card guarantee.
+It is the responsibility of the participants to make their own reservations at a hotel of their choosing and provide the required credit card guarantee.

 Does the Federal Reserve Bank of New York charge tuition for their international training programs?